ubiquitary/ub-sow/README.md

 Ubiquitary / Rosetta Project
 ============================

-Hypermedia is available to everyone but is shrowded in obscurity.
-People are often intimidated by the word hypermedia, by the choices it present, and by the implementation details necessary.
-This is so much the case that the simpler solution of ignoring hypermedia is more often chosen; because learning something new is hard.
-As hard as it might be to learn something new, more daunting is the choice of hypermedia flavor; the choice of format is a barrier to entry because choosing is expensive.

-  > "Optimize for the better solution and it will be the obvious choice."
+  > "Optimize for the better solution and it will become the obvious choice."

 The goal of this project is to "Make the use of hypermedia easier and more attractive than not using hypermedia."
 The [benefits of hypermedia] in API